 What are the requirements to get a loan as an undocumented student in the U.S.?

-In order to qualify for a loan as an undocumented immigrant in the United States, you need to have a Social Security number and be eligible for employment.
+In order to qualify for a DACA student loans as an undocumented immigrant in the United States, you need to have a Social Security number and be eligible for employment.

 Can I still go to college if I don’t have a Social Security number or driver’s license and am not eligible for federal financial aid?